-Figure 1: Linear trend of (a) SST, (b) the 99th percentile (P99) of SST and (c) the standard deviation (STD) of SST, for the period 1982-2023, using de-seasonalized SST anomalies.
+Figure 1: Linear trend of (a) SST, (b) the 99th percentile (P99) of SST and (c) the standard deviation (STD) of SST, for the period 180 1982-2023, using de-seasonalized SST anomalies.
 Black dots superimposed on trend fields denote the locations with statistically insignificant trends (Mann Kendall test, 95% confidence level).
 The western, central and eastern sub-basins are separated by the strait of Sicily, and a fixed-longitude boundary at 22° E, respectively (red dashed lines in (a)).
 Product used: Mediterranean Sea High Resolution L4 Sea Surface Temperature Reprocessed (Table 1, product ref. no.1).

 Notably, the STD trend is independent of the mean warming trend and reflects changes in the variability of SST around mean annual values.
-Our findings therefore indicate that, on top of the underlying mean warming, few distinct areas, primarily a large part ofin the western and central Mediterranean basin, mainly experiences increased variability, whileand most of the eastern basin and the region south of the Balearic Islands show reduced variability experiences reduced variability of SST.
+Our findings therefore indicate that, on top of the underlying mean warming, few distinct areas, primarily in the western basin, experience increased variability, while most of the eastern basin and the region south of the Balearic Islands show reduced variability.
 These results are in agreement with Martinez et al. (2023) that compared the STD of SST anomalies between the periods 1982-2002 and 2002-2022 for different Mediterranean sub-basins, reporting a decreased variability in the Ionian, Aegean and Levantine Seas and increased variability in the western basin, Adriatic and Tyrrhenian Seas during the most recent period.

-200 3.2 Attribution of trends in MHW metrics
+3.2 Attribution of trends in MHW metrics